Fibromyalgia For Dummies - Roland Staud - E-Book

 I want to show that fibromyalgia pain is real — and now there’s more evidence than ever to help me prove that.
 This goal is important because some doubters are still out there.

-I want to discuss the pain of FMS and provide the most current information on medications, alternative remedies, lifestyle changes, and other treatments that work.
+I want to discuss the pain and other symptoms of FMS and provide the most current information on medications, alternative remedies, lifestyle changes, and other treatments that work.

-Also, keep an eye out for the many personal stories that I’ve sprinkled throughout the book.
-These anecdotes come from real people who suffer from fibromyalgia.
+Also, keep an eye out for the many personal stories I’ve sprinkled throughout the book.
+These anecdotes come from real people suffering from fibromyalgia.

 Also, you may have noticed that two names appear on the front cover, but I use the singular pronoun I in the text.
 I do so because this book reflects only my views as a medical professional, while Christine Adamec, an experienced medical writer, assisted with the preparation and production of the book.
 Thus, she’s also credited on the cover.